 - Consuming alcohol can cause personal health problems, e.g. long-term liver problems or hangover the next morning.
 But, individuals may ignore these costs or think they don’t apply to them.

-- Consuming alcohol can also cause costs to other people (external costs), such as increased levels of crime and cost of treating disease.
+- Consuming alcohol can also cause costs to other people (external costs), such as increased levels of crime and the cost of treating disease.

 Good with negative externality in consumption